1838 Jesuit slave sale: Terms of the agreement

 The articles of agreement listed each of the slaves being sold by name.
 More than half were younger than 20, and nearly a third were not yet 10 years old.
-The agreement provided that 51 slaves would be sent to the port of Alexandria, Virginia in order to be shipped to Louisiana.
+The agreement provided that 51 slaves would be sent to the port of Alexandria, Virginia, in order to be shipped to Louisiana.
 Upon receipt of these 51, Johnson and Batey were to pay the first $25,000.
 The first payment on the remaining $90,000 would become due after five years.
 The remainder of the slaves were accounted for in three subsequent bills of sale executed in November 1838, which specified that 64 would go to Batey's plantation named West Oak in Iberville Parish and 140 slaves would be sent to Johnson's two plantations, Ascension Plantation (later known as Chatham Plantation) in Ascension Parish and another in Maringouin in Iberville Parish.

 Delivery of the slaves

 Anticipating that some of the Jesuit plantation managers who opposed the sale would encourage their slaves to flee, Mulledy, along with Johnson and a sheriff, arrived at each of the plantations unannounced to gather the first 51 slaves for transport.
-When he returned in November to gather the rest of the slaves, the plantation managers had their slaves flee and hide.
+When Mulledy returned in November to gather the rest of the slaves, the plantation managers had their slaves flee and hide.
 The slaves Mulledy gathered were sent on the three-week voyage aboard the Katherine Jackson, which departed Alexandria on November 13 and arrived in New Orleans on December 6.
 Most of the slaves who fled returned to their plantations, and Mulledy made a third visit later that month, where he gathered some of the remaining slaves for transport.

 Not all of the 272 slaves intended to be sold to Louisiana met that fate.
 In total, only 206 are known to have been transported to Louisiana.
 Several substitutions were made to the initial list of those to be sold, and 91 of those initially listed remained in Maryland.
 There are several reasons many slaves were left behind.
 The Jesuits decided that the elderly would not be sold south and instead would be permitted to remain in Maryland.
 Other slaves were sold locally in Maryland so that they would not be separated from their spouses who were either free or owned by non-Jesuits, in compliance with Roothaan's order.
 Johnson allowed these slaves to remain in Maryland because he intended to return and try to buy their spouses as well.
 Some of the initial 272 slaves who were not delivered to Johnson were replaced with substitutes.
 An unknown number of slaves may also have run away and escaped transportation.